Vector Optimization with Stochastic Bandit Feedback

+The simulation code is available in the supplemental material.
 As there is no work that considers vector optimization with stochastic bandit feedback, we do not compare with any other method.
-Instead, we illustrate how the performance of Na\"{i}ve Elimination varies as a function of the number of samples from each design and shape of the ordering cone.
+Instead, we illustrate how the performance of na\"{i}ve elimination varies as a function of the number of samples from each design and shape of the ordering cone.
 We set $\delta = 0.01$ in all simulations.
 The reported results correspond to the average of $100$ independent runs.
 As typically observed in the best arm identification literature, the theoretical value of $L$ is very large.
 For instance, for $\theta = \pi/2$, if $\epsilon=0.1$, then $L \approx 38.8 \times 10^3$; if $\epsilon=0.01$, then $L \approx 38.8 \times 10^5$.
 Therefore, instead of using theoretical values, we evaluate the results for different $L$ and $\epsilon$ values.
-The results are provided in Table \ref{tbl:gapsofsuboptimals}.
-For fixed $L$ and $\epsilon$, success rate increases as $\theta$ increases.
-This happens because gaps increase as the cone becomes wider, and hence, the problem becomes easier.
-For fixed $\theta$ and $L$, success rate increases as $\epsilon$ increases, as both success conditions become easier to satisfy.
-For a fixed $\theta$ and $\epsilon$, success rate increases as $L$ increases, since more samples mean less noise in the estimates.
-For some $(\epsilon,\theta)$ pairs all runs were successful even when $L$ was much smaller than its theoretical value.
-Studying lower bounds on sample complexity is an interesting future research direction.
+The results are provided in Table \ref{tbl:ressults}.
+For fixed $L$ and $\epsilon$, the success rate increases as $\theta$ increases.
+For fixed $\theta$ and $L$, the success rate increases as $\epsilon$ increases because both success conditions become easier to satisfy.
+For a fixed $\theta$ and $\epsilon$, the success rate increases as $L$ increases since more samples mean less noise in the estimates.
+For some $(\epsilon,\theta)$ pairs, all runs are successful even when $L$ is much smaller than its theoretical value.